 Commitment to Transparency > We are committed to responsible handling of personal information under data privacy laws.
 We balance the need to operate and grow our business against our commitment to transparency and control, fairness, non-discrimination, and accountability.
 Security Programs > Our multi-layered information security and data privacy programs and practices are designed to foster the safe, secure, and responsible use of the information and data our stakeholders entrust to us.
-Governance > We work with our customers, governments, policymakers, and others to help develop and implement standards for safe and secure transactions, as well as privacy-centric data practices.
-Security > Independent third parties test our cyber capabilities and audit our cloud security.
+Governance > We work with our customers, governments, policymakers, and others to help develop and implement standards for safe and secure transactions.
+Security > Independent third parties test and audit our cybersecurity capabilities.
 System Tests > We regularly test our systems to discover and address any potential vulnerabilities.
 Employee Training > We conduct annual cybersecurity training for employees.
 Insurance Coverage > We maintain a business continuity program and cyber insurance coverage.